xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 1. Optimized Chunking & Compression
    - We explored different chunking and compression strategies to optimize the data loading performance.
 We found that using Zarr v3 with optimized chunking and compression significantly improved the data loading performance.
-2. GPU native data loading with Zarr V3 and KvikIO
+2. GPU native data loading with Zarr V3 and KvikIO.
+    - Leveraging Zarr v3's support for reading data directly into GPU memory using CuPy arrays, we utilized KvikIO to bypass CPU memory, enabling direct data transfer from storage to GPU.
-3. Using `nvcomp` for decompression on GPUs
+3. Using `nvcomp` for decompression on GPUs.
+   - We explored using NVIDIA's nvCOMP library for GPU-accelerated decompression of Zarr data.
+This allowed us to offload the decompression step to the GPU, reducing the time spent on data loading.
-4. NVIDIA DALI: We explored integrating NVIDIA's Data Loading Library (DALI) into Xarray to facilitate efficient data loading and preprocessing directly on the GPU.
-DALI provides highly optimized building blocks and an execution engine for data processing, accelerating deep learning applications.
+4. NVIDIA DALI: We explored integrating NVIDIA's Data Loading Library (DALI) into our pipeline to facilitate efficient data loading and preprocessing directly on the GPU.
+NVIDIA DALI provides highly optimized building blocks and an execution engine for data processing, accelerating deep learning applications.

 ### Step 1: Optimized chunking